 Background to the project

 The Tornio and Haparanda area is a hub for international transport corridors and part of the extension of the TEN-T core network corridor around Bothnian Arc.
-Several Northern Finland’s and Sweden’s major international transport corridors run through the area, linking the Barents Region to the Central European transport corridor and further to the Far East.
+Several Northern Finland’s and Sweden’s major international transport corridors run through the area, linking the region to the Central European transport corridor.
 This route through Sweden is one alternative for Finnish foreign trade transports.
 The possible opening up of passenger traffic across the border would expand commuting areas in the Bothnian Bay region.

 Scope of the project